-Library Theatre Company Stages THE SEAGULL, Now thru March 8
+Library Theatre Company to Stage THE SEAGULL, Feb 21-March 8

 This compelling version re-imagines the play in the 21st century, while retaining all of the original's drama and comedy.

 It is also Chris Honer's final production as the Artistic Director of the Library Theatre, after leading the Company for over 20 years.
 This is the first time the play has been seen outside London, where it was described by Dominic Cavendish in the Daily Telegraph as "colloquial, sexy, and downright perceptive."

 "We haven't produced a Chekhov for well over 30 years," says Chris Honer, "but when Anya Reiss's wonderful new version of The Seagull appeared in 2012, it was an irresistible choice.
 It is regarded as a serious play in some quarters, but there are lots of jokes.
 It is shot through with humour, as well as tragedy.

 "I am lucky to be working with a superb ensemble cast which contains a number of actors who've done excellent work for the Library Theatre Company over the years, and it will be a fitting finale to our proud history.
 The Seagull has also been a personal passion of mine for many years so I'm delighted to at last be directing it as my final production for the Company."

 When a famous actress, with her celebrated novelist lover, visits the isolated country estate of her brother, it plunges the family into a torrent of tensions, both comic and dramatic, particularly when her insecure son tries to impress her with a play he's written.

 As well as including actors familiar to the Library Theatre Company audience, the cast includes a number of distinguished stage actors performing with the company for the first time.